-Implementation Status Item No Description Governance Practice Principles for TWSE/GTSM Listed Companies and reasons Please specify the measures adopted by the Company to improve the items listed in the corporate governance review result from Taiwan Stock Exchange's Corporate Governance Center and the improvement plans for items yet to be improved. ✓ advanced training courses.
-The accountants regularly report financial and corporate governance laws and information during the Board of Directors meeting.
-7. Execution of risk management policies and risk measuring standards, execution of customer policies: the various risk management and measuring assessments shall be referred to Chapter 7 of this handbook (Risk Assessment).
-8. Execution of customer policies: With its rich core competence in both industry and technology, the Company can provide customers with technical consultation and assist customers in developing new products.
+Implementation Status Item Yes No Description Governance Practice Principles for TWSE/GTSM Listed Companies and reasons Relation with stakeholders: The Company has set "Stakeholder Zone" on the Company's website and enables the stakeholders to communicate with the Company and provide suggestions and ensure their legitimate rights and interests.
+Continuing education of directors: Please refer to P.32 of the report.
+Execution of risk management policies and risk measuring standards, execution of customer policies: the various risk management and measuring assessments shall be referred to Chapter 7 of this handbook (Risk Assessment).
+Execution of customer policies: With its rich core competence in both industry and technology, the Company can provide customers with technical consultation and assist customers in developing new products.
 The Company has been striving for new product development, technology improvement, production enhancement, and business development, and has quite welcomed by the clients.
-9. Liability insurance for the Company's directors and supervisors: The Company purchased liability insurances for directors and supervisors with an insured amount of USD 1 million during 25 June 2022 to June 24 2023.
-(1) Improvement items (to be finished): 1.8 Will the Company upload the annual report before the meeting date 18th of this month of the Board of Directors' regular meeting? → The Company will upload the annual report in 2023.
-1.10Will the company sinternal rules formulated and disclosed on the Company's website to prohibit insiders such as Company directors or employees from using information that cannot be obtained in the market to make profits? → The Company's internal rules have been disclosed on the Company's website.
-2.2 Does the Company set up a diversification policy on the Board of Directors' members, and disclose the implementation progress of the diversification policy both in the annual report and on the Company's website? → The Company's internal rules have been disclosed in 2022 annual report and on the Company's website? > The Company's internal rules formulated and disclosed in 2022 annual report and on the Company's website?The improvement items shall comply with the measures made by the competent authorities.
-The improvement items shall comply with the measures made by the competent authorities.
-20 1
+Liability insurance for the Company's directors and supervisors: The Company purchased liability insurances for directors and supervisors with an insured amount of USD 1 million during 25 June 2023 to June 24 2023.
+9. Please specify the measures adopted by the Company to improve the items listed in the corporate governance review result from Taiwan Stock Exchange's Corporate Governance Center and the improvement plans for items yet to be improved. ~ (1) Improvement items (to be finished): 1.2 Will the Company established written regulations regarding financial and business operations with related parties?
+The content should include management procedures for transactions such as purchases and sales, acquisition or disposal of assets, and should require that significant transactions be approved by the board of directors and reported to or approved by the shareholders' meeting. → The Company will establish related regulations in 2024.
+1.15 Are the Company's internal rules formulated and disclosed on the Company's website to prohibit insiders such as Company directors or employees from using information that cannot be obtained in the market to make profits?
+The content includes (but not limited to) that directors are prohibited from trading their shares during the blackout period of 30 days before the announcement of the annual financial report and 15 days before the announcement of each quarterly financial report, along with an explanation of the implementation status. → The Company will publish related internal rules and disclose on the Company's website.
+2.6 Will the Company's Board member contain at least one woman? → Gender equality in the composition of the board of directors: currently there is only one female director, and the goal is to add one more.
+4.4 Has the company prepared a sustainability report based on the GRI Standards issued by the Global Reporting Initiative (GRI) and uploaded it to the Market Observation Post System and the company's website by the end of September? → The company will prepare and publish the result on the MOPS and the Company's website.

-Item Difference from Corporate Governance Yes No Practice Principles for TWSE/GTSM Listed Companies and reasons Priority items to be improved and measures: (1) The Company is planning to formulate the code of integrity management and the code of practice for sustainable development, etc., to continue and strengthen the structure and operation of the Board of Directors and implement corporate social responsibility.
-(2) The Company places great importance on the gender equality of the Board and aims for an addition of 1-2 female representations on the board.
+Difference from Corporate Governance Item Yes No Practice Principles for TWSE/GTSM Listed Companies and reasons Priority items to be improved and measures: (1) The Company is planning to formulate the code of integrity management and the code of practice for sustainable development, etc., to continue and strengthen the structure and operation of the Board of Directors and implement corporate social responsibility.
+(2) The Company expected to get third-party verification of the 2026 CSR report.